alexbguthrie/llch/README.md

 #### Key Generation Arguments (override with `--section.key value`)
 - `--generation.generate`: Flag to switch from training to generation mode.
+- `--training.resume`: **(Required for generation)** Path to the model checkpoint.
+The model architecture and tokenizer path will be loaded from this file.
 - `--generation.prompt`: The initial text to seed the generation.
 - `--generation.max_length`: The maximum number of tokens in the generated output.
 - `--generation.temperature`: Controls the randomness of the output.
 Higher values (e.g., 1.0) are more creative; lower values (e.g., 0.7) are more deterministic.